ghakaf/weather/README.md

 # weather

-This is a simple JS code to get the current weather information for the city of London, UK.
+This is a simple JS code to get the current weather information for any city from openweathermap.org